joshbenzon/emotion-recognition/README.md

 - height_shift_range = 0.1
 - horizontal_flip = True

-Using VGG16 and our custom head, as well as the custom preprocessing, we were able to get our accuracy on the validation dataset up to 52.46%, which we consider a sucess.
+Using VGG16 and our custom head, as well as the custom preprocessing, we were able to get our accuracy on the validation dataset up to 52.46%, which we consider a success.

 ## How to Use